EventStore/documentation/docs/cloud/faq/providers.md

 # Providers

+## Azure

-### Azure: Do you use Locally redundant storage (LRS) or Zone-redundant storage (ZRS) ?
+### Do you use locally-redundant storage (LRS) or zone-redundant storage (ZRS)?

 Customer data is only stored on Premium SSD block device targets.
 We do not utilize Azure file or blob storage for customer data.

-### Azure: We use AKS , to simplify setup can you expose the cluster to the public internet?
+### We use AKS, to simplify setup can you expose the cluster to the public internet?

-We have no plans to expose clusters via a public IP address
+We have no plans to expose clusters via a public IP address.
+We will be providing guidelines on how to connect AKS clusters to Event Store CLoud.

-### Kubernetes : Is there guidance in using Kubernetes with EvensStore cloud ?

-Guidance on  linking resources hosted in  Kubernetes on  Azure (AKS) and Google Cloud (GKE) will be published soon.
+## Google Cloud Platform

+### How can we connect GKE workloads to Event Store Cloud?

+Please read our [blog post](https://www.eventstore.com/blog/connecting-event-store-cloud-to-google-kubernetes-engine) on this topic.
+We will it to the documentation later on.